 Fortunately…

-These “other causes” are much less common than infections and prolonged medication use, but because these causes also disrupt the production of acid within the stomach, they too are known to cause gastric ulcers in dogs.
+These “other causes” are much “less common than infections and prolonged medication use, but because these causes also disrupt the production of acid within the stomach, they are known to cause gastric ulcers in dogs.

 Diagnosing Gastric Ulcers in Dogs

 The next step is getting your dog to heal from a gastric ulcer.
-Since usually there is an underlying cause, it’s more about treating that then the ulcer.
-If antibiotics are the culprit, your vet will probably tell you to stop those immediately, if possible, or they may try and change your dogs medication in an effort to minimize his or her symptoms.
+Since there is usually an underlying cause, it’s more about treatment than the ulcer.
+If antibiotics are the culprit, your vet will probably tell you to stop those immediately, or they may try to change your dog’s medications to minimize their symptoms.

-Your dog’s stomach is bleeding profusely, your vet may have to do something about it immediately.
+If your dog’s stomach is bleeding sofusely, your vet may have to do something about it immediately.
 This could mean one of two things: surgery or infusing the stomach with ice water to get the bleeding to stop.

 Which sounds…